For anyone currently following (or considering) a vegan diet, it is crucial to be aware of potential nutrient shortfalls of the diet.

 2) Retinol: Pre-formed (and Bioavailable) Vitamin A

-Vitamin A is an essential fat-soluble vitamin that is available in two forms – retinol and carotenoids.
+Vitamin A is an essential fat-soluble vitamin that is available in two forms – retinol and provitamin A carotenoids.
 This important nutrient plays a key role in immune health and red blood cell production (6).